Viability of South32 deal with Seriti Resources turns on Eskom agreeing to higher coal price - Miningmx

-THE viability of a deal in which Perth-headquartered diversified miner, South32, has divested of its unit, South African Energy Coal (SAEC), to Seriti Resources was in question without a new coal sales agreement (CSA) with Eskom.
+THE viability of a transaction in which Perth-headquartered diversified miner, South32, is to divest of its unit, South African Energy Coal (SAEC), to Seriti Resources was in question without a new coal sales agreement (CSA) with Eskom.

 This is one of the observations of a statement issued by Seriti CEO, Mike Teke, today in which he primarily criticised the motives of two unions – the National Union of Mineworkers (NUM) and the South African Federation of Trade Unions (Saftu) – which earlier this month filed affidavits with the SA Police Services against the new CSA.